mkulaczkowski/clusterone-tutorials/tf-estimator/README.md

 For further info on the MNIST dataset, check out [Yann LeCun's page](http://yann.lecun.com/exdb/mnist/) about it.
 To learn more about TensorFlow and Deep Learning in general, take a look at the [TensorFlow](https://tensorflow.org) website.

-If you have any further questions, don't hesitate to write us a support ticket on [Clusterone.com](https://clusterone.com) or join us on [Slack](https://bit.ly/2OPc6JH)!
+If you have any further questions, don't hesitate to reach out on [Slack](https://bit.ly/2OPc6JH)!

 ## License